 - A cytologist, a specialist trained to examine cells and interpret the Pap smear analyses both types of tests.

 Most women feel nothing at all while the test is being conducted, but a few of them may feel a little pinch or pressure.
 Staying relaxed and breathing slowly and concentrating your stomach and legs might help avoid any discomfort.
 If you feel excessive pain in spite of trying to relax during the procedure, you should inform your doctor.

 Also, a woman may experience a small amount of spotting immediately after the procedure, but excessive bleeding is abnormal and should be reported to the doctor right away.

 Who Needs a Pap Smear and How Often?

-Your gynaecologist and you will decide when it is time for you to begin Pap testing, and how often you will need to get it done.
-In general, most gynaecologists suggest patients to begin Pap tests at age 21.
+Your gynecologist and you will decide when it is time for you to begin Pap testing, and how often you will need to get it done.
+In general, most gynecologists suggest patients begin Pap tests at age 21.

 It is usually recommended for women aged between 21 to 65 years to repeat Pap testing every 3 years.
 Women aged 30 years and above can change the frequency of Pap testing to once in 5 years if the procedure is combined with the test for HPV.

 If you have certain risk factors such as: